julioromano/mooviez/README.md

-# TMDB Explorer
+# Mooviez
-## Unofficial Android client app for tmdb.org
+## Browse information about movies and tv shows.

 This is meant to be a showcase app featuring modern Android development practices.
+The data presented by this app is kindly provided by themoviedb.org